-To avoid putting any more charges on those credit cards, you’ll need some float in your bank account. $1,000 to $1,500 is a fine start (learn more about emergency funds here).
-Then instead of begging Rudy, the customer service guy, to give you two more days to pay your dreaded Rogers bill, you can focus on movin’ forward.
-But don’t forget to make the minimum payments on your cards (or more, if you can) all the while.
+To avoid putting any more charges on those credit cards, you'll need some float in your bank account. $1,000 to $1,500 is a fine start (learn more about emergency funds).
+This way, instead of begging Rudy, the customer service guy, to give you two more days to pay your dreaded Rogers bill, you can focus on crushing your debt.

-You should also check whether you can use low-interest debt to pay off some nasty high-interest debt.
+Check whether you can use low-interest debt to pay off some of your high-interest debt

-If you happen to be one of those blessed humans with a stable job and a reasonably ok credit score, you can try marching to the bank and asking for a line of credit with the lowest interest rate available to you.
-If you’re successful and can get credit with an interest rate lower than your credit card, cheer in triump, then use it to pay off as much of your credit card balance as you can.
-Now work your snappy new line of credit into your debt repayment plan.
+If you happen to be one of those blessed humans with a stable job and a reasonably ok credit score, you can try marching to the bank and asking for a line of credit or personal loan with the lowest interest rate available to you.
+If you're successful and can get credit with an interest rate lower than your credit card, cheer in triumph, then use it to pay off as much of your high-interest debt as you can.

-Then, pick a method to pay it down.
+Then, pick a method to start tackling your debt

-You can tackle your debt in order of highest to lowest interest rate % (the avalanche method), or you can pay off the smaller debts first to get yourself on a roll (the snowball – and my personal go-to).
-From there, create a budget.
+You can tackle your debt in order of highest to lowest interest rate % (the avalanche method), or you can pay off the smaller debts first to get yourself on a roll (the snowball - and my personal go-to).
+From there, create a budget (lucky for you, you'll find the ultimate budget template at the bottom of this article).
 Calculate how much you can afford to pay down each month.
 A good goal?
 10-20% of your after-tax income.
 A good way to stick to it?
 Make the money automatically come out of your chequing account each payday (either right onto your debt balance or into a KOHO Savings Goal).

-Don’t panic if 10-20% of your paycheck feels like a stretch at first.
+Don't panic if 10-20% of your paycheque feels like a stretch at first

 Plus, you have KOHO.
-You don’t have to face your debt mountain alone.
+With a KOHO prepaid visa account, you don’t have to face your debt mountain alone.
 You can use KOHO Goals to help keep your budgeting plan in place.
 And remember, if you’re feeling really stuck, you can call the credit provider to see if they can cut you some slack, draw up a consumer proposal (which is an offer to pay creditors a percentage of what you owe them or to extend your time to pay down debt), or work with a nonprofit credit counselling agency.